Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 The PMO accomplishes this by defining and maintaining standards for every project undertaken by the organization.
 Its goal is to use the learnings from past projects, best practices, and case studies to improve the success rate of all future initiatives.

 It's important to understand that the PMO isn't involved in the day-to-day management of projects (that's the project manager's job).
 Rather, it acts as a support center for project managers, giving them transparency, documentation, and governance guidance.

 Essentially, its job is to answer the question: "What is the best way to tackle this project?"

 Regardless of how it might be organized - as a small group, a dedicated department, a 'center of excellence - a PMO has a few core responsibilities:

 - Develop project management methodologies: One of the foremost responsibilities of a PMO is to develop a project management methodology that can be used across the organization - with minor modifications of course.

-- Establish best practices and processes: PMOs evaluate, consolidate, and standardize processes across all departments with the goal of creating a set of repeatable best practices to improve project success rate.
+- Establish best practices and processes: PMOs evaluate, consolidate, and standardize processes across all departments with the goal of creating a set of repeatable best practices to improve the project success rate.

 - Governance: PMOs set regulations, functions, policies, protocols, and procedures for managing projects across all departments.

 - Establishing culture: The PMO helps develop a uniform culture and mindset for approaching projects across the organization.
 The goal is to ensure that everyone in the organization is on the same page and that there are no communication gaps.

 - Managing resources: The PMO takes an organization-wide approach to managing resources, ensuring that they're distributed as necessary across the entire business.